 - All purebred Border Collies can be traced back to a single ancestor called Old Hemp

-- Collies’ coats can be one, two or three colours and are double layered
+- Their coats can be one, two or three colours and are double layered

 Are Border Collies healthy dogs?

 One health problem Border Collies are prone to is degenerative eye conditions.
 Epilepsy can also affect this breed.
-If you’re looking for a purebred Border Collie, finding a reputable breeder can go a long way towards helping you acquire the healthiest dog possible.
+If you’re looking for a purebred one, finding a reputable breeder can go a long way towards helping you acquire the healthiest dog possible.

 Like many herding dogs they’re motion sensitive.
 If they’re not trained correctly, Border Collies may chase cars.
 Sadly, this can result in pets getting knocked over and injured or killed.
 Correct obedience training and enough stimulation and exercise is important to help prevent these types of accidents.